Revisiting constraints on magnetogenesis from baryon asymmetry

+In particular, Ref.~\cite{Kamada:2020bmb} concluded that it is unlikely for the primordial $\mathrm{U}(1)_Y$ magnetic field to explain the observed strength of the IGMFs, Eq.~\eqref{eq:blazar}, without spoiling the standard Big-Bang Nucleosynthesis (BBN).

-Recently, the authors of this letter have discussed the fate of the magnetic field during the electroweak crossover and pointed out crucial updates to the theoretical understanding~\cite{Hamada:2025cwu}.
+Recently, the authors of this work have discussed the fate of the magnetic field during the electroweak crossover and pointed out crucial updates to the theoretical understanding~\cite{Hamada:2025cwu}.
 The interplay between the magnetic field and the baryon asymmetry has turned out to involve a qualitative uncertainty, which was not recognized in the previous literatures.
 A particularly significant one is the role of the Higgs field.
 It is in principle possible that the conversion process by itself would not change the $\mathrm{U}(1)_Y$ magnetic helicity and the $\mathrm{SU}(2)_\mathrm{L}$ Chern--Simons number at all because of the Higgs-field dynamics, which significantly suppresses the baryon asymmetry generation.

-In this letter, we discuss how the refined understanding in Ref.~\cite{Hamada:2025cwu} affect the baryon asymmetry constraints on the primordial $\mathrm{U}(1)_Y$ magnetic field and whether they can be the origin of the observed IGMFs while fulfilling the updated constraints.
+In this work, we discuss how the refined understanding in Ref.~\cite{Hamada:2025cwu} affect the baryon asymmetry constraints on the primordial $\mathrm{U}(1)_Y$ magnetic field and whether they can be the origin of the observed IGMFs while fulfilling the updated constraints.
+Our discussion indicates that the conclusion of Ref.~\cite{Kamada:2020bmb} may not hold once previously unrecognized theoretical uncertainties are taken into account.
 In particular, we discuss an intriguing possibility that the IGMFs and the BAU share the same origin, namely the helical $\mathrm{U}(1)_Y$ primordial magnetic field.

-\textit{\textbf{Baryogenesis from helicity decay.---\,}} We first review the recent discussion on the mechanism in which the magnetic helicity decay during the electroweak crossover can generate the baryon number.
+\textit{\textbf{Baryogenesis from helicity decay.---\,}} We first review the recent discussion on how the magnetic helicity decay during the electroweak crossover can generate the baryon number.

 Suppose that there exist $\mathrm{U}(1)_Y$ primordial magnetic fields on cosmological length scales at high temperatures well above the electroweak scale, $T\gg T_\mathrm{EW}=\mathcal O(100)\,\mathrm{GeV}$.
 We do not specify the mechanism of magnetogenesis, and we will keep the discussion general.
 The $\mathrm{U}(1)_Y$ magnetic fields can contribute to the macroscopic physics is because they cannot be screened by local processes.
 Namely, the $\mathrm{U}(1)_Y$ (anti)monopoles are absent in the thermal plasma after inflation, since otherwise we would suffer from the notorious monopole problem.
 This means that the Bianchi identity, $\vec\nabla\cdot\vec B_Y=0$, holds, implying that the SM enjoys the magnetic one-form symmetry $\mathrm{U}(1)_\mathrm{M}^{[1]}$ associated with the $\mathrm{U}(1)_Y$ gauge field.
 It is known that the magnetic symmetry is spontaneously broken in the high-temperature plasma phase, whose Nambu--Goldstone boson is the $\mathrm U(1)_Y$ magnetic field.